researchart/fse18/submissions/energy/INSTALL.md

 to automatically install and take screenshots for watch faces that are reported by static analysis to have potential display-related energy inefficiencies.
-`screenshots` contains the pre-generated screenshots.
+`screenshots` contains the pre-fetched screenshots.

 Run